devops329/devops/instruction/awsEcs/awsEcs.md

 ![ECS Container Launched](ecsContainerLaunched.gif)

-## Launch the ECS service ALB version
+## Configure the ECS service ALB version

 In addition to the above, do the following to deploy with an Application Load Balancer.